AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_User.md

 ## `Update User's Preferences`

-Update preferences for a User.
+Update preferences for a user.

 ### Request